End-of-Life Doula Services

 Your Story, Your Way

-Your life is so much more than your illness.
+Your life is so much more than any diagnosis or limitation.
 You have stories to share, connections to cherish, and wishes to honor.
-As we get to know each other, I’ll listen deeply and ask questions to better understand your end-of-life goals and priorities.
-Together, we’ll shape this final chapter in a way that reflects your values, memories, and desires — ensuring your story is told just as you want it to be.
+I listen deeply to understand your values, memories, and priorities, so together we can shape this chapter in a way that reflects your life as a whole, not just its final moments.

 What I Offer